 A target date is the approximate year when investors plan to retire or start withdrawing their money.
 The principal value of the investment is not guaranteed at any time, including at the target date.

 Each target-date portfolio seeks the highest total return consistent with its asset mix.
 Each year, the asset mix and weightings are adjusted to be more conservative.
-In general, as the target year approaches, the portfolio’s allocation becomes more conservative by decreasing the allocation to stocks and increasing the allocation to bonds and money market instruments.
+In general, as the target year approaches, the portfolio's allocation becomes more conservative by decreasing the allocation to stocks and increasing the allocation to bonds and cash equivalents.

 Market volatility can rattle even the most committed clients.
 Help tame their fears.